Azure/custom-script-extension-linux/README.md

 _For PowerShell with variables_
+ All PowerShell examples assume you are successfully connected to an Azure subscription.
+   For more information see: http://itproguru.com/expert/2016/04/powershell-working-with-azure-resource-manager-rm-step-by-step-changing-rm-subscriptions/
  *You can find values for your variables using various calls such as:
  *Find VmName : `Get-AzureRmVm -ResourceGroupName $rgName` *Find StorageAccount : `Get-AzureRMStorageAccount  -ResourceGroupName $rgName`